Seven Boughs of the Chenar

 In goodness is an envy of the heaven above”

-* Chenar is a Persian name for the Oriental Plane tree.
+* Chenar is the Persian name for the Oriental Plane tree.

 Seven Boughs of the Chenar, India, 2007 © Tooraj Khamenehzadeh